SayHiRay/mini-proj/Report.md

 * Chen Shaozhuang, A0134531R
 * Li Yuanda, A0078501J

-This interim report is a part of our final report for this MiniProject.
-While all the survey of related theories and most of our experiments have already been done, we do not have the time yet to put in all of them.
-Instead, we give the full introduction of our project in Section 1, and some experimental results on applying **kNN** in Section 4.
-We hope this interim report could give a good sense on the topics and approaches involved in our project, and we are thrilled to present a complete and self-contained final report in next week.

 ## Abstract

 Dimensionality reduction is a commonly used technique for processing high dimensional data.
 By projecting high dimensional data onto a lower-dimensional space, many machine learning tasks can run significantly faster.
 However, many classic dimensionality reduction techniques such as principle component analysis (PCA) are expensive to perform.
 In some cases, the benefit in time complexity that a machine learning algorithm gained from lower dimensional data can be less than the cost of performing PCA.
 As another powerful technique for dimensionality reduction, random projection is much more efficient in computational time, and has the nice property of almost preserving Euclidean distance when certain condition is satisfied.
 In this report, we give an introduction to both PCA and random projection, and present experimental results on how they can boost the performance of two classic machine learning algorithms, which are k-means clustering and k-nearest-neighbor classification.